 4- Set a working guideline on your new cleansed digital life.

 As much as you want to get rid of all the mess & want it to stay like this forever, so you don’t have to worry about it anyway.
-Yet in reality, it’s not that easy to actually achieve that position where you’ll never have to repeat the process again.
+Yet in reality, it’s not that easy to actually achieve that position where you’ll never have to repeat the process.
 Now you’d ask why would I say something like this.
 It’s quite demotivating.
-But that’s the reality & your digital life will keep on getting messier with time, where you have to clean it again.
+But that’s the reality & your digital life will keep on getting messier with time, and you have to clean it again.

-5- Relax & may be, get a cup of coffee.
+5- Relax & maybe, get a cup of coffee.

 Whether it’s cleaning your room or your digital mess, it’s a hectic task.
 And once you have accomplished it, you do need some rest.
-So relax on your couch & may be, cherish the goal that you’ve just achieved with a hot cup of coffee.
+So relax on your couch & maybe, cherish the goal that you’ve just achieved with a hot cup of coffee.

-Digital detox is all about refraining yourself from the technology for a certain period of time, which isn’t a permanent solution to this digital mess.
+Digital detox is all about refraining from the technology for a certain period of time, which isn’t a permanent solution to this digital mess.
 It’s better if we organize our digital life in a way that we don’t really need to go on a digital detox ever again.